VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

 This can bring large aggregate throughput for read​.
 In old times (the evaluation setting of GFS), the sequential throughput of one HDD disk was about 30 MB/s​ , and the bandwidth of a Network interface controller (NIC) was only about 10 MB/s.
 For a single client, 6 MB/second per client is achieved by GFS, which is not very large​.
-However, for total 16 clients + 16 chunkservers, GFS achieved 94 MB/sec, which is close to saturating inter-switch link's 125 MB/sec​.
+However, for total 16 clients + 16 chunkservers, GFS achieved 94 MB/sec, which is close to **saturating inter-switch link's 125 MB/sec**​.

 Therefore, in GFS, the per-client performance is not huge, but multi-client scalability is good.

 However, the situation has changed nowadays.
-Nowadays, the bandwidth of a high-end NIC can be as large as 400Gbps.
-Parallelism is needed even for only saturating a single client's bandwidth.
+Nowadays, the bandwidth of a high-end NIC can be as large as 400Gbps. **Parallelism is needed even for only saturating a single client's bandwidth.**

 ## Write Path of GFS
 ### Append Record Operation